-which is also the determinant of the quadratic form defining $E$, hence $\delta >0$.
-We can then find a basis of $\R^2$ where $V=a(u\pa_v -v\pa_u)$ with $a\ne 0$.
+which is also the determinant of the quadratic form defining $E$.
+Thus, we have $\delta >0$.
+We can then find a basis of $\R^2$, where $V=a(u\pa_v -v\pa_u)$ with $a\ne 0$.
 This implies easily that there is a unique (up to dilation) non-zero quadratic form $Q$ with $VQ=0$ and no linear forms $L$ with $VL=0$: $Q=u^2+v^2$.
-All polynomials $p$ are then clearly of the form $p=F(Q)$ with $F$ a polynomial.
+All polynomials $f$ are then clearly of the form $f=F(Q)$ where $F$ is a polynomial. \end{proof}